UICrail/SemanticRSM/README.md

 * Ability to determine paths under constraints using SPARQL and inference engines, even though bespoke code may be recommended for computing efficiency.

 ## Design process
-The process considers the RINF use case, with priority to topology (micro level = track level) and geographic referencing.
+The process considers the [RINF](https://uat.ld4rail.fpfis.tech.ec.europa.eu/) use case, with priority to topology (expressed at micro level, or track level) and geographic referencing.

 However the design, as previously with RSM, emphasizes generality and avoids ad-hoc solutions.

 Other use cases may come from other pieces of EU Law, such as TAF TSI, or from ongoing EU projects.

 ## Tools
 * [Protégé](https://protege.stanford.edu/) desktop 5.x for RDF edition, checking, and saving to different formats.
-* [EasyRdf](https://www.easyrdf.org/converter) for format conversion (between RDFXML and Turtle, mostly).
+* [EasyRdf](https://www.easyrdf.org/converter) for format conversion (between RDF/XML and Turtle, mostly).
 * Graphics:
     - Sparx Enterprise Architect (v.
 16 or later) for UML diagrams, possibly using the built-in [ODM](https://www.omg.org/odm/) UML profile.
     - Visual Paradigm also for UML diagrams, possibly using the [OntoUML](https://ontouml.org/) profile (linked with the UFO general ontology).